espressogroup/espresso-cikm/README.md

 ## Overview

-This repository contains the source code, data, and supplementary materials for our paper submitted to the **VLDB 2025 Conference**.
+This repository contains the source code, data, and supplementary materials for our paper submitted to the **CIKM 2025 Conference**.
 Our work investigates scalable keyword search and querying in **decentralized data cooperatives** with differential data access.
 We focus on:

 - **Decentralized indexing mechanisms** that respect differential visibility constraints.
 - **Metadata-driven source selection** for query efficiency and privacy.